 We can address all the legal hurdles that may be keeping you from getting a fair settlement.

-How Can I Reach a Social Security Disability Attorney?
+How Can I Reach a Social Security Disability Attorney in 2025?

 At Berger and Green, we understand how complicated navigating the process to get the money you need can seem.
 This is especially true when you are already suffering from a great deal of stress because you cannot work and are unsure how to continue to pay your bills or care for your family.

 Let us help you determine which benefits you may qualify for and ensure you get the ones you deserve.
-Call us today to learn more during a free consultation.
+Call us today to learn more during a free consultation and discuss how any 2025 updates might affect your benefits.